Azure/communication-ui-library/docs/releases/creating-a-release.md

 Alpha releases are created nightly using the [.github/workflows/nightly-ci.yml](https://github.com/Azure/communication-ui-library/blob/main/.github/workflows/nightly-ci.yml) GitHub action.

-They use beachball's `canary` CLI command to temporarily set all package versions to \<version\>-alpha-yyyymmddHHMM, then package up the npm packages and upload the packages to the azure release pipeline.
+They use Beachball's `canary` CLI command to temporarily set all package versions to \<version\>-alpha-yyyymmddHHMM, then package up the npm packages and upload the packages to the azure release pipeline.

 ## NPM publish pipeline